Nadrieril/blog/_posts/2025-12-21-the-algebra-of-loans-in-rust.md

 Unsurprisingly, most of the time we can't do anything else to the place, because the borrow is exclusive.

-#### Table 3: if a loan was taken and expired, what can I now do to the place
+#### Table 3: If a loan was taken and expired, what can I now do to the place

 How to read this table: a borrow of place `p` was taken and has expired; the kind of borrow gives me the column.
 The operations I may now do on the place give me the row.